Bible Reading: John 14:27-31

 “Hey, guys, what if it’s all true?”
 Simon wonders aloud.
 “What if the Master is really going to be inside us to show us what is true, teach us about the Father, and remind us of all the things he said to us?
 What could that mean to us?”

-For several moments, the men don’t breathe.
+For several moments the men don’t breathe.
 Then one of them says what they are all thinking: “Wow.
-We would have his peace.”
+We would have total peace—Jesus’ peace.”

 Peter brightens up.
 “Hey, the Master talked about peace last night too.”

 “Right, he said he’s leaving his peace with us,” John remembers, “just like he is sending his Spirit to us.”